livebook-dev/livebook/README.md

   * LIVEBOOK_PASSWORD - sets a password that must be used to access Livebook.
     Must be at least 12 characters.
 Defaults to token authentication.

   * LIVEBOOK_PORT - sets the port Livebook runs on.
-If you want multiple instances to run on the same domain but different ports, you also need to set LIVEBOOK_SECRET_KEY_BASE.
+If you want to run multiple instances on the same domain with the same credentials but on different ports, you also need to set LIVEBOOK_SECRET_KEY_BASE.
 Defaults to 8080.

   * LIVEBOOK_ROOT_PATH - sets the root path to use for file selection.
 This does not restrict access to upper directories unless the operating system user is